Thursday, July 31, 2025

 After many hours of driving, we finally arrived at Borgarfjarðarhöfn, the best location to view and photograph Puffins in Iceland.
 After being dropped off, we climbed a small structure to see puffins in action.

-Puffins live in their self-designated, burrowed holes, where they raise and feed their young chicks.
-We could see puffins fly in and fly out, but had difficulty seeing them inside their burrowed holes.
+live in their self-designated, burrowed holes, where they raise and feed their young chicks.
+We could see puffins fly in and out, but had difficulty seeing them inside their burrows.
 On several occasions, I spotted puffins walking and was able to take photographs.

 The Nikon P900 superzoom camera (brought specifically for birding and whale watching) was acting up.
 My Nikon P900 complained that the batteries were going low, even though I had charged them recently.
 Perhaps the Nikon batteries were going bad?
 I managed to take a few photos before the battery died completely.

-In Borgarfjarðarhöfn, there is a KHB Brugghús Brewery and a building that used to be a giant freezer that has been turned into a hotel.
+In Borgarfjarðarhöfn, there is a KHB Brugghús Brewery and a building that used to be a giant freezer, now a hotel.

-On the way to the Wilderness Center hotel, we stopped at Strorud Visitor overlook on an absolutely beautiful, clear day.
+On the way to the Wilderness Center hotel, we stopped at the Strorud Visitor overlook on a wonderful, clear day.
 The weather had cleared, and we enjoyed staring at the beautiful Icelandic coastline.

-Arriving at Wilderness Center, we got our keys (from the note left by the staff) and quickly dropped off our luggage in our room and hurried to dinner.
+Arriving at Wilderness Center, we picked up our keys (from the note left by the staff), dropped off our luggage in our room, and hurried to dinner.
 Since Inna and I selected lamb, we sat together along with all other guests who had also chosen lamb.

 Our dinner consisted of the following: